abuiles/ember-101/using-query-params-to-drive-our-application-state.md

   //
   sortBy: 'fullName',

-  // We are making sortProperties a computed property
+  // We are making sortProperties a computed property.
   // If we change the value for sortBy then the property will be
   // recalculated.